Progedit/Lights-on-Park/Concept.md

 Communication with the user takes place via a web page / app, which indicates the places available in a specific area.

-## Requirements
+## Goals

-We have extrapolated the following requirements from a google form that we have submit to a randoms people who lives in different places: a little city, a big city or a suburban area of a city.
+We have extrapolated the following goals from a google form that we have submit to a randoms people who lives in different places: a little city, a big city or a suburban area of a city.

-The requirements are:
+The goals are:

 - Possibility of giving the citizen a smart way to search for parking spaces.
 <img src="https://github.com/Progedit/Lights-on-Parking/blob/bb1fbd40e96d720277dd34dc4504d3e9a08ba36e/images/Questionnaire/applicazione.jpg" width=70% height=70%>